ADELAIDE (S. AUSTRALIA) DEPARTMENT STORES

 CLEAN UP THE CITY

-obviously ornamental only!
+their bin be obviously ornamental only!
 They are one of the favourite attractions in the mall yet scattered with rubbish.
-Fine more
+Fine more people for

-season, February and March, 2013-like last year.
-Just keep things clean and tidy during the busiest time of the year when the
+festival season, February and March, 2013-like last year.
+Just keep things clean and tidy during the busiest time of the year when the most visitors

 FORMER REGISTRY OFFICE

-architect, this glorious building should house historical documents or become a museum for post or transport, and be used to attract
+original architect, this glorious building should house historical documents or become a museum for post or transport, and be used to attract